 Installation

-This guide walks you through downloading, installing, and using the nxuskit SDK to call LLM providers from C, Rust, Go, or Python.
+This guide walks you through downloading, installing, and using the nxuskit SDK to call LLM providers from Rust, Go, Python, or the C ABI.

 Prerequisites